n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.2.md

     * Webhook URL: The webhook URL you received in the email when you signed up for this course.
     * Text: "I created the spreadsheet `{file name}`.
 My ID:" followed by your ID. <br/> The `{file name}` should be an expression that references data from the Spreadsheet File node.<br/>

-!!! question "Quiz questions"
+///  question  | Quiz questions
 * What is the lowest order price in the first batch of items?
-    * What is the formatted date of customer 7?
+///    * What is the formatted date of customer 7?
     * How many items are returned by the *Spreadsheet File node*?